-Rotavirus notifications to the Department of Health and norovirus detections at PathWest decreased slightly in the past week (Figure 16).
+Rotavirus notifications to the Department of Health increased in the past week while norovirus detections at PathWest decreased (Figure 16).

 Figure 16.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the past eight weeks